elvisramirez02/DataAnalytics_Customer_and_Products_Dashboard/README.md

 # Customer and Products Dashboard

-🌟 Global Superstore Customer and Products Dashboard Dashboard 🌟 Welcome to the Global Superstore Sales Dashboard project!
-This dashboard provides deep insights into sales trends, product performance, and customer behavior using the Global Superstore dataset.
-Created using Power BI, this project employs advanced analytics to drive business decisions.
+🌟 Power BI eCommerce Analytics Project 🌟
+Welcome to the Power BI eCommerce Analytics Project!
+This project showcases a comprehensive analysis of an eCommerce business's sales performance, leveraging the powerful visualization capabilities of Power BI.
+Explore insightful dashboards and uncover key trends, patterns, and opportunities to drive your business forward

+🔍 Overview
+This project provides a deep dive into various aspects of an eCommerce business, from sales forecasting to customer analysis.
+It aims to help businesses optimize their strategies, improve forecasting accuracy, and make data-driven decisions.

 📂 Dataset
 The dataset used in this project is the Global Superstore dataset, which includes comprehensive details on sales, customers, products, and geographical regions.